 A document dictating how you would like your assets to be dispersed after death; to whom do you want your assets to pass?
 Having a Will safeguards your wishes.
 If you die without having a Will in place, the State will decide who is to inherit from your estate.
 The Will can also be useful to save estate taxes, create trusts for children and establish guardians for minor children.

 A document in which you give another person the authority to act on your behalf.
 If you were ever to become incapacitated, who would you feel comfortable standing-in on your behalf when it comes to your finances, signing your checks, etc.?
 It is important to have the POA in place before the need arises and it’s too late to have the document created.

 3. A Living Will (also known as an Advanced Medical Directive)

 A document outlining your end-of-life medical wishes if you are not conscious to make those decisions for yourself.
 What medical actions do you want to take place?
 It may also allow you to appoint a Health Care Representative to make medical decisions on your behalf if you are unable to make them yourself.

 For more specific information on these documents and to start the process of completing them, contact an estate attorney.
 Make sure he or she specializes in estate law.
-If you would like assistance finding an estate attorney that fits your specific profile, feel free to reach out to your Baron team.
+If you would like assistance finding an estate attorney that fits your specific profile, feel free to reach out to your Baron Financial Group Team.